streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 To deliver an event streaming service, Pulsar needs to manage large numbers of messages and data in real-time, and this requires keeping large amounts of data on the platform, or readily accessible.
 As the data amount increases, it becomes significantly more expensive to store, manage, and retrieve data, so administrators and developers look to external stores for long-term storage.

 Pulsar leverages a unique **tiered storage** solution that addresses some of these key challenges faced by other distributed log systems.
-This tiered storage solution extends the storage capabilities of Pulsar by offloading data from Apache BookKeeper to scalable cloud-native storage or filesystems without adding storage.
+This tiered storage solution extends the storage capabilities of Pulsar by offloading data from Apache BookKeeper to scalable cloud-native storage or files ystems without adding storage.
 Older topic data can be offloaded to long-term storage that readily scales with the volume of data.

 * Tiered storage uses [Apache jclouds](https://jclouds.apache.org) to support [AWS S3](https://aws.amazon.com/s3/) and [GCS (Google Cloud Storage)](https://cloud.google.com/storage/) for long term storage.